czi-finance/GP2015_RepEx.jl/README.md

 end
 ```

-One can construct a new `ModelParam` object by calling `x = ModelParam()`, which will deploy the baseline parameter values in the paper.
+One can construct a new `ModelParam` object by calling `x = ModelParam()`, which will deploy the baseline parameter values from the paper.
 Or instead, one can deviate from the baseline by calling something like `x = ModelParam(ψA = 0.9, ψB = 0.5)` to change one or more paramter values while keeping the others the same.
 The default number type is `Float64`, but one can choose `T = BigFloat` for higher precision.

 The second composite type is used to store discretized state variables.